1952 Wisconsin gubernatorial election

 The 1952 Wisconsin gubernatorial election was held on November 4, 1952.

 Incumbent Republican Governor Walter J. Kohler Jr. defeated Democratic nominee William Proxmire with 62.50% of the vote.
+Kohler's share of the vote was the highest by a gubernatorial candidate since Philip La Follette in 1930; no candidate would match Kohler's share until Tommy Thompson in 1994.

-Primary elections
+Primary election

 Primary elections were held on September 9, 1952.